Traditional Wire or 'Hawley' Retainers

-If you lose or break a retainer, please call us immediately.
+If you lose or break a Wire Retainer, Hawley Retainer or Clear Retainer, please call us immediately.
 The teeth will move if the retainers are not worn as instructed.
 We will keep your models on file for some time.

 DON'T FORGET TO SMILE!!!

-Purpose: The dental retainers are important to hold the teeth after braces are removed.
+Purpose: The dental retainer is important to hold the teeth after braces are removed.
 New bone and supporting fibers of the teeth are being completed for the new tooth positions.

 Time of Use: Mouth retainers are usually worn until eruption of the permanent teeth makes wearing a mouth retainer difficult.
 You will start with full time wear and phase slowly into night time wear as a dental night guard.
 Experiencing tightness when placing the retainers after leaving them out for a period of time is an indication of how often you need to wear the retainers.